Corporation Tax

 National Insurance Contributions (NICs)

-As an employer, you must calculate this amount for your workforce and the company itself and pay these amounts to HMRC monthly along with income tax.
+Employers must calculate this amount for their workforce and the company itself, and pay these amounts to HMRC monthly along with Income Tax.

 Salary range (£) per month | % of salary |